Hercules Detective Agency Case Files are Copyrighted with the U.S. Copyright Office, Library of Congress

 "Herc!
 Of course!
 Let's go!" they laughed.

-Herc was the strongest half-god half-mortal in the world.
+Hercules was the strongest half-god half-mortal in the world.
 He plowed his team through the mass of people and gods in disguise in time for the Opening Ceremony.
-Then the games began.

 People cheered loudly each time Herc's team competed in an event.
 They did very well actually.
 They did not win first.
 They did not win second.
 But they did come in 27th in one foot race and 13th in the discus!
 Which was totally unexpected and very exciting.

 The entire population of the polis of Oropus turned out to cheer Herc and his team when they sailed into their home harbor.
 Herc could hear the Minotaur cheering more loudly than anyone.
 The Greeks were a strange people.
-Unlike most other civilizations who only wanted to win, the ancient Greeks honored those who did their best whether they won or lost, especially when facing incredible odds.
+Unlike other civilizations who only wanted to win, the ancient Greeks honored those who did their best whether they won or lost, especially when facing incredible odds.
 The team from Oropus won something far more special than a crown of olive leaves.
-They won a place of honor in the hearts of their village, and in many other hearts in the Greek people who had attended the games.
-The gods and their trickery did not stop Herc's team from competing.
-And as far as Herc was concerned, every member of his team was a winner!
+They won a place of honor in the hearts of their village, and in many other hearts in the ancient Greek people who had attended the games.
+As far as Herc was concerned, every member of his team was a winner!

-Hercules named this case "The Case of the Olympic Team Herc".
-He tucked his map of Olympia into the file, hoping he might need it again some day.
+Hercules and Tor traveled home, tired but happy.
+Hercules had been hired by the tiny city-state of Oropus, but it was not a normal case.
+Still, it deserved a name.
+Hercules named the file "The Case of the Olympic Team Herc".
+He did so like the sound of that.
+Herc tucked his map of Olympia into the file, hoping he might need it again some day.
 He added a footnote to the file to remind himself of something quite important.
 The footnote read: "Oracles cannot lie, but you must never ever trust an oracle to tell you the truth."
 Herc read over his footnote and nodded.

 "She could have told me it was Aesop who needed the map," he muttered as he tucked the case away with the other case files from The Hercules Detective Agency.
 "But that's oracles for you," he added to himself.
 "Not much help at all."